Jan Smuts: Early life and education

 Smuts was born on 24 May 1870, at the family farm, Bovenplaats, near Malmesbury, in the Cape Colony.
 His parents, Jacobus Smuts and his wife Catharina, were prosperous, traditional Afrikaner farmers, long established and highly respected.
+Their ancestry included a descent from the Khoi interpreter Krotoa.

 As the second son of the family, rural custom dictated that Jan would remain working on the farm.
 In this system, typically only the first son was supported for a full, formal education.
 In 1882, when Jan was twelve, his elder brother died, and Jan was sent to school in his place.
 Jan attended the school in nearby Riebeek West.
 He made excellent progress despite his late start, and caught up with his contemporaries within four years.
 He was admitted to Victoria College, Stellenbosch, in 1886, at the age of sixteen.

 At Stellenbosch, he learned High Dutch, German, and Ancient Greek, and immersed himself in literature, the classics, and Bible studies.
 His deeply traditional upbringing and serious outlook led to social isolation from his peers.
 He made outstanding academic progress, graduating in 1891 with double first-class honours in Literature and Science.
 During his last years at Stellenbosch, Smuts began to cast off some of his shyness and reserve.
 At this time he met Isie Krige, whom he later married.